Sarangi Season 6 Explores Hidden Talents Of Pakistan - UrduPoint

 Sarangi Season 6 Explores Hidden Talents Of Pakistan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Feb, 2023 ) :A star-studded event Sarangi Season 6 finale was arranged here late Tuesday by Serena Hotels under its Cultural Diplomacy to promote the hidden talents of Pakistan by showcasing their musical skills to a wider audience.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Feb, 2023 ) :A Star-Studded Event Sarangi season 6 final was organized here on Tuesday by Serena Hotels as part of its cultural diplomacy to promote Pakistan's hidden talents at the hotel's platform to showcase their musical talent.

 " The other members of the jury panel consisting of illustrious Qawwal Asif Ali Santoo, who was under the tutelage of the Great Legend Nusrat Fateh Ali Khan, along with the melodious Aima Baig, who rose to fame with the 2017 songs from the movie 'Lahore se Aagey' and has since been mesmerizing the audience with her performances.

-The jury unanimously decided on Sajjad Ali Hussain as the winner of Sarangi Season 6, whose first album will be produced by a professional production studio with the support of Serena Hotel.
+The jury unanimously decided on the winner of Sarangi Season 6, whose first album will be produced by a professional production studio with the support of Serena Hotel.
 The other performers were also presented with awards.